kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/Biomechatronics.md

 Machines mimicking human body parts to be a replacement to amputating donor parts into a body.
-They mostly can do everything the original body part can do —
+They can do everything t